mbaumer/us_hep_funding/docs/_states/TN.md

 ```
 ## SC Contracts
 ```
-In the past 5 years, this state has received  4689  Office of Science contracts, totalling  $11,223,191,126.14 Who have these contracts gone to?
+In the past 5 years, this state has received:
+4689 Office of Science contracts, totalling $11,223,191,126.14

                                                    Amount ($)
 vendorname
 UT BATTELLE LIMITED LIABILITY COMPANY            7.426903e+09